fmidev/convective-cell-graph-analysis/README.md

 First, follow step 1 to create conda environments with the required packages.

-Then, download the provided data from (ADD LINK) and unzip it to a folder of your choice.
+Then, download the provided data from [FMI METIS repository](https://doi.org/10.57707/fmi-b2share.ac2197da4a034d21bee1fd9cb75ecfaf) and unzip it to a folder of your choice.
 The data contains:

 - A PostgreSQL database dump file `raincells_db_dump.tar` that contains the cell tracking results and extracted cell features for the Swiss radar data used in the manuscript.
 The database was dumped with the command